r3xden/r3xden/README.md

 ---

-## 🧠 About Me
+## About Me

-- 🔥 Building advanced AI tools & web apps
+---
-- 🛠 Full Stack Developer (Web + Mobile)
+- I'm an Entrepreneur, have many skills...
-- 🤖 Working on AI projects like **Omneon**
+- Build projects and just share them to all...like **Omneon**
-- 💡 Passionate about Automation, Bots, and Systems
+- Well I can speak hindi and bit english too
-- 🎯 Goal: Build powerful software that scales globally
+- maybe slow to respond...
 ---

 ## 🛠 Tech Stack